simchanu29/Gitea-VSCode/README.md

 </div>

+# !!!
+FORK from https://github.com/IJustDev/Gitea-VSCode Work in progress !!!

 ## Overview
 Gitea-VSCode is an Visual Studio Code extension that allows you to manage (currently only view) your issues on multiple repositories.